FERMENTED FOODS

 Naturally fermented

-We hand-make small batches of raw, unpasturised, fermented vegetables full of beneficial bacteria.
+We hand-make small batches of raw, unpasturised, fermented vegetables full of live cultures.

 We use a ‘Wild’ fermenting process which means that we rely on the naturally occurring yeasts and bacteria on our veggies to ferment them.
 No water.
 No vinegar.
 No heat.

-And working with earth friendly growers right on our doorstep ensures that the freshest veggies go into our krauts and kimchis.
+And working with farmers and growers right on our doorstep ensures that the freshest veggies go into our krauts and kimchis.
 It also means that our food miles are really low.

 Our ferments are the ultimate slow food taking weeks to arrive at the perfect balance of taste and culture.